What Is the Hidden Truth About Rv Shows?

 There are giveaways of all sorts that people enjoy while eating tons of junk food and listening to music.

-By the time people actually start looking at campers, travel trailers and motor homes, they are relaxed, happy and in a partying mood.
+By the time visitors actually start looking at campers, travel trailers and motor homes, they are relaxed, happy and in a partying mood.

 In short, they have been primed for the kill.